venomouscyanide/S3GRL_OGB/README.md

-S3GRL (Scalable Simplified Subgraph Representation Learning)
+S3GRL-OGB (Scalable Simplified Subgraph Representation Learning)
 ===============================================================================
 S3GRL (Scalable Simplified Subgraph Representation Learning) is a subgraph representation learning (SGRL) framework aimed at faster link prediction.
 S3GRL introduces subgraph sampling and subgraph diffusion operator pairs that allow for fast precomputation leading to faster runtimes.

+N.B: This repository holds the codes required for extending https://github.com/venomouscyanide/S3GRL for the OGB datasets.
+The original repository for S3GRL (and the first version of the paper) does not support running on the OGB datasets.

-## S3GRL architecture
+## S3GRL architecture in brief
 <img width="1260" alt="Screenshot 2023-01-28 at 3 19 09 PM" src="https://user-images.githubusercontent.com/14299839/215289015-e437d5d5-9df7-48b4-842a-932d4a0c7fc2.png">

 Our S3GRL framework: In the preprocessing phase (shown by the shaded blue arrow), first multiple subgraphs are extracted around the target nodes $u$ and $v$ (shaded in blue) by various sampling strategies.
 Diffusion matrices are then created from extracted subgraph adjacency matrices by predefined diffusion operators (e.g., powers of subgraphs in this figure).
 Each diffusion process involves the application of the subgraph diffusion matrix on its nodal features to create the matrix ![CodeCogsEqn](https://user-images.githubusercontent.com/14299839/215292449-7d2eb4ed-f482-4125-9a4f-6f0a0c7e7367.svg).
 The operator-level node representations of selected nodes (with a red border in raw data) are then aggregated for all subgraphs to form the joint ![CodeCogsEqn(4)](https://user-images.githubusercontent.com/14299839/215292690-ea451ed5-07a8-4b1c-b43a-40a868f23e3c.svg) matrix.
 The selected nodes in this example are the target nodes ![CodeCogsEqn(1)](https://user-images.githubusercontent.com/14299839/215292532-dd63afe8-5d7f-46bf-9a1e-a60894d4a7d6.svg)